Diogo364/DB-from-scratch/README.md

 ## Quickstart
 These are the steps to run the application:
 1. Download the CSV data file;
-2. Update the Environment Variables within the `.env` file;
+2. Update the Environment Variables within the `.env` file with:
+   - DB deployment port;
+   - Name of the csv data file;
+   - DB password;
 3. Build the Docker image:
    ```
    docker-compose build